What is SystemMonitor?

 Click Start (Windows Logo at the bottom left corner of your desktop), choose Control Panel.
 Locate Programs and click Uninstall a program.

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window, look for "SystemMonitor", select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes SystemMonitor ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes SystemMonitor ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove SystemMonitor adware from Internet browsers:

 Video showing how to remove potentially unwanted browser add-ons: